BlockchainCommons/Provenance/WHITEPAPER.md

 When a `low` resolution mark is packaged as Bytewords, the Bytewords standard adds an additional 4 words as a CRC-32 checksum.
 So a `low` resolution provenance mark would consist of a total of 16 + 4 == 20 words.
 An example would be:

 ```
-knob race hawk rock taxi
+taco kite buzz nail arch
-iris frog taxi tomb veto
+fact bias nail apex plus
-skew paid foxy limp gush
+deli wave cats webs ruin
-vows back grim time glow
+legs quiz draw work onyx
 ```

 It doesn't matter whether these twenty words are formatted as a single line of text, or as four rows of five words, or five rows of four words, etc., as long as the order of the words is clear.

 This small size is easy to handle, for example by writing it on a physical work of art, or displaying it in a video work.
+Unlike the four Bytewords used for human identification, thse are the full Bytewords of the mark.

 ### Provenance Mark Structure